UlfS/oauth2/README.md

 OAuth2 provides several different methods for the client to obtain authorization.
-At the time of writing, this library only supports the [AuthorizationCodeGrant][] and [resourceOwnerPasswordGrant][] methods, but further methods may be added in the future.
+At the time of writing, this library only supports the [AuthorizationCodeGrant][], [resourceOwnerPasswordGrant][] and [clientCredentialsGrant][] methods, but further methods may be added in the future.
 The following example uses this method to authenticate, and assumes that the library is being used by a server-side application.

 [AuthorizationCodeGrant]: http://www.dartdocs.org/documentation/oauth2/latest/index.html#oauth2/oauth2.AuthorizationCodeGrant
 [resourceOwnerPasswordGrant]: http://www.dartdocs.org/documentation/oauth2/latest/index.html#oauth2/oauth2.resourceOwnerPasswordGrant